.

 How Advanced Laboratory Information Systems Improve Efficiency and Patient Safety

-Moreover, the LigoLab platform uniquely offers a single, embedded suite of LIS system applications designed to improve laboratory performance at the department, case, and specimen levels.
-The platform is highly configurable and comprehensive, supporting pathology groups and clinical laboratories that specialize in every testing discipline, including:
+What sets LigoLab apart is its unified, fully embedded suite of LIS system applications designed to enhance performance at the department, case, and specimen levels.
+The platform is both highly configurable and comprehensive, supporting pathology groups and clinical laboratories across virtually every testing discipline, including:

 • Anatomic Pathology